radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 As an alternative to using the [default delegated admin groups](administration-and-configuration#delegated-administration-of-radiantone) for enforcing authorization in the Control Panels, you can leverage your existing groups for these roles.
 Your groups and members must be in either a RadiantOne Universal Directory store, or persistent cache.
 If you choose to use your own existing groups and users, the [default delegated admin users](administration-and-configuration#delegated-administration-roles) will not be able to log into the Control Panel.

-><span style="color:red">**IMPORTANT NOTE – if your users and groups are in a persistent cache, the bind (credentials-checking) step during the login to the Control Panel is delegated to the backend directory for validation.
+>[!warning] if your users and groups are in a persistent cache, the bind (credentials-checking) step during the login to the Control Panel is delegated to the backend directory for validation.
 If the backend isn’t accessible, then the user login to the Control Panel will fail and the user will not be able to administer RadiantOne.
-Also, performance can be degraded because RadiantOne must delegate the bind to the backend instead of processing it locally.**
+Also, performance can be degraded because RadiantOne must delegate the bind to the backend instead of processing it locally.

 To configure groups and users for delegated administration, follow the steps below.